Skip to content

 The era where AI autonomously completes every process has not yet arrived.
 AI excels at "generating plausible output," but it cannot judge on its own whether that output is correct.

 At the same time, the code AI generates today depends on abstraction layers — frameworks and libraries — whose foundations are the standards and specifications that humanity has accumulated over time.
+However, AI does not directly reference these standards (dashed line in the diagram below); it relies on inference through the abstraction layer.

-For AI to function correctly, it must be able to reference the same standards and specifications that its generated code ultimately depends on.
+For AI to function correctly, it must be able to directly reference the same standards and specifications that its generated code ultimately depends on.
 This is why "unwavering reference sources" are necessary.

 The Importance of "Unwavering Reference Sources"